THE FOURTH GENERAL REPORT

 Apart from the monastic life and discipline of the Mathsand Ashramas, the Ramakrishna Mission affords a field ofactivity where the public is invited to co-operate with the mem

-operation may either consist in an active participation in thework of the Mission as its member or associate, or in pecuniarycontribution to its funds, or in both.
+bers of the Ramakrishna Order.
+Generally speaking, such cooperation may either consist in an active participation in thework of the Mission as its member or associate, or in pecuniarycontribution to its funds, or in both.
 Persons who sympathisewith the objects of the Mission but are precluded from activeparticipation in its works by their avocation in life are welcometo co-operate with the Mission, among other ways, by sending,contributions, however small, to one or more of the followingfunds:— '

 (?)
 Funds for the support of the permanent philanthropic